fedellen/fullstackopen-learning-journey/README.md

 - React Native
 - Git / Github

 I've learned a tremendous amount about web development from this course.
 The exercises were challenging and really drove my programming skills to a new level.
-I would highly recommend it to anyone interested in modern development using Javascript and React 💻
+I would highly recommend it to anyone interested in modern development using JavaScript and React 💻